vmware-tanzu/community-edition/docs/site/content/docs/latest/aws.md

 [AWS Account and Access Keys](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html) in the AWS documentation.

 2. Configure AWS credentials using one of the following methods:
     a.
-One option for configuring AWS credentials is to set local environment variables on your bootstrap machine.
+Set local environment variables on your local bootstrap machine.
 To use local environment variables, you specify your AWS account credentials statically in local environment variables.
 Set the following environment variables for your AWS account:

     ``export AWS_ACCESS_KEY_ID=aws_access_key``